eternalthinker/comp9321-vaporwave/README.md

-# Game of Thrones Data Visualisation
+# Game of Thrones Data Visualisation: "The Timeline of Ice and Fire"

+*A narrative of character changes across episodes in Game of Thrones TV series*

 ### Vaporwave Group
 * Rahul Anand